 This example shows how to estimate multi-input multi-output (MIMO) nonlinear black box models from data.
 Two types of nonlinear black box models are offered in the toolbox - Nonlinear ARX and Hammerstein-Wiener models.

 The data saved in the file motorizedcamera.mat will be used in this example.
-It contains 188 data samples, collected from a motorized camera with a sampling interval of 0.02 seconds.
+It contains 188 data samples, collected from a motorized camera with a sample time of 0.02 seconds.
 The input vector u(t) is composed of 6 variables: the 3 translation velocity components in the orthogonal X-Y-Z coordinate system fixed to the camera [m/s], and the 3 rotation velocity components around the X-Y-Z axes [rad/s].
 The output vector y(t) contains 2 variables: the position (in pixels) of a point which is the image taken by the camera of a fixed point in the 3D space.
 We create an IDDATA object z to hold the loaded data:

 load motorizedcamera z = iddata(y, u, 0.02, 'Name', 'Motorized Camera', 'TimeUnit', 's');